akishajnl/LRTDensityDisplay/readme.md

 ---

+## Setup and Installation On Render
+* There is no need to install anything since our website is deployed and can be accessed through this link: https://lrtwebsite.onrender.com/

+If you also wish to deploy this project on render, follow these steps:

+### 1. Set-up
+1. Go to render.com and log in with your GitHub account.
+2. Create New Service: Click the "New +" button and select "Web Service".
+3. Connect Repo: Paste https://github.com/akishajnl/LRTDensityDisplay/tree/main to connect to this repository
+4. Configure Settings:
+      4.1.
+Name: Give it a name (e.g., lrt-crowd-density).
+      4.2.
+Region: Choose Singapore (closest to the Philippines for better speed).
+      4.3.
+Branch: main
+      4.4.
+Root Directory: Leave blank
+      4.5.
+Runtime: Node
+      4.6.
+Build Command: npm install (default is correct).
+      4.7.
+Start Command: node server.js
+      4.8.
+Instance Type: Select "Free".
+5. Configure Environment Variables:
+	5.1.
+Add a variable:
+   		Key: MONGO_URI
+   		Value: mongodb+srv://lrtuser:lrtuser@cbapdev.wxi3coi.mongodb.net/
+   5.2.
+Add a variable:
+   		Key: TZ
+   		Value: Asia/Manila
+6. Create Web Service!
+7. Wait for it to run and deploy and access the website on thw link it will provide!
+---

-## Setup and Installation
+## Setup and Installation On Localhost
 Follow these steps to run the website locally.

-### 1. Prerequisites

-* There is no need to install anything since our website is deployed and can be accessed through this link: https://lrtwebsite.onrender.com/

-Continue reading if you want to run it locally.

-### 2. Install Dependencies
+### 1. Install Dependencies
-In the project's root directory, open up a CMD and run `npm install` to download the dependencies from package.json
+In the project's root directory, open up a CMD and run `npm install` to download the dependencies from package.json --

 ### NPM Packages Used
-Run this command to install all of this
+-- or run this command to install all of this
  **npm install bcrypt dotenv express express-session hbs moment mongodb mongoose multer node sharp**

 	"bcrypt": "^6.0.0",